• HSR2026

 8:30 - 9:00am

-1) High Speed Rail Advancing Across America
+1) High-Speed Rail Advancing In America

 • Secretary Ray LaHood, USHSR Co-Chair Bio

-• Andy Kunz, USHSR President Bio
+• Andy Kunz, USHSR Bio

 TOPICS: Accelerating high speed rail across America; Streamlining project delivery; Unlocking more private-sector investment into high speed rail; Scaling up jobs and U.S. manufacturing; Connecting miles of affordable communities while lowering the cost of living; Stimulating Transit Oriented Development and walkable communities.